 Batten down the hatches.

 Or in this case, the air conditioner!
 Make sure your air conditioner is firmly attached to its base.
 If any bolts or screws are loose to begin with, tighten them up.
 Then, go a step further by securing the air conditioner with reinforcement using bolts, straps, or rope.
-If it’s about time for your regular air conditioner service, your experienced technician from Gordon's Service Experts in Oklahoma City can offer guidance on the best way to secure your particular air conditioner.
+If it’s about time for your regular air conditioner service, your experienced technician from Gordon's Service Experts in Oklahoma City can offer guidance on the best way to secure your specific air conditioner.

 Shut the system down.